Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Introduction

 \section{Introduction}

-Large language models (LLMs) represent a significant milestone in the field of artificial intelligence (AI) and natural language processing (NLP), arising from decades of research in generative modelling.
-These models, exemplified by architectures such as the GPT\footnote{GPT: Generative Pre-trained Transformer.} family, among others, are influencing myriad fields from pharmaceuticals to finance, healthcare, information technology, translation services, and the law.
-Services like ChatGPT, a commercialisation of GPT models, have opened up these powerful models for public consumption.
-According to SimilarWeb, ChatGPT is currently the 8th most visited website in the world, ahead of Amazon, LinkedIn, TikTok and Netflix~\cite{similarweb_top_websites}.
-LLMs leverage self-supervised machine learning to perform language understanding and generation tasks with remarkable accuracy and versatility.
+Large language models (LLMs) are a family of artificial intelligence (AI) systems that learn from very large collections of text to predict and generate language in context.
+Rather than being built for a single, narrow task, the same model can be prompted to summarise articles, explain concepts, translate between languages, or write computer code~\cite{kocmi2023large,kaddour2023challenges,ajevski2023chatgpt}.
+In practical terms, LLMs provide a general-purpose ``text partner'': users type a question or instruction in natural language and receive an apparently fluent response in return.
+Public-facing tools have dramatically lowered the barrier to access, making it straightforward for students and staff with no technical background to produce essays, reports, and technical artefacts on demand~\cite{kocmi2023large,kaddour2023challenges,ajevski2023chatgpt}.
+These tools are now widely used across sectors including finance, healthcare, law, and information technology~\cite{yang2024harnessing,kaddour2023challenges,nelson2024other}, and ChatGPT in particular ranks among the most visited websites globally~\cite{similarweb_top_websites}.

-The evolution of LLMs has a deep-rooted history in generative models, beginning with early probabilistic approaches like n-grams~\cite{damashek1995gauging} that modelled language as distributions over fixed-length sequences of words.
-These were succeeded by neural network-based methods such as recurrent neural networks (RNNs) and variants like long short-term memory networks (LSTMs) and gated recurrent units (GRUs).
-These recurrent models addressed the limitations of fixed context windows by introducing mechanisms to capture sequential dependencies across variable-length contexts.
-However, their efficacy was largely constrained by inefficiencies in handling very long sequences~\cite{goodfellow2016deep}.
-The advent of the Transformer architecture by Vaswani et al.~\cite{attentionallyouneed} represented a paradigm shift to the problem, paving the way for modern LLMs.
-Unlike their predecessors, LLMs are pre-trained on diverse, large-scale corpora to learn a rich representation of language, which is subsequently fine-tuned or adapted for specific tasks.
-This two-phase approach has enabled LLMs to excel in tasks ranging from translation and summarisation to more complex generative tasks, including creative writing and code generation.
+The development of LLMs is rooted in earlier generations of generative models.
+Initial approaches such as $n$-grams~\cite{damashek1995gauging} treated language as distributions over fixed-length token sequences.
+These were superseded by neural sequence models, notably recurrent neural networks (RNNs) and their variants, including long short-term memory (LSTM) and gated recurrent units (GRUs)~\cite{schmidhuber2015deep,goodfellow2016deep,dey2017gate}.
+Such models introduced mechanisms for capturing dependencies across variable-length contexts, but still struggled with long-range interactions and efficient training on very long sequences~\cite{goodfellow2016deep,attentionallyouneed}.
+The Transformer architecture of Vaswani et al.~\cite{attentionallyouneed} addressed many of these limitations through self-attention, enabling effective large-scale pre-training on diverse corpora.
+Modern LLMs build on this paradigm, using pre-training followed by fine-tuning or adaptation for specific tasks, and have demonstrated strong performance on translation, summarisation, and a variety of generative tasks, including creative writing and code generation~\cite{swanson2021story,kaddour2023challenges,kocmi2023large}.